fredrik-bakke/agda-unimath/src/orthogonal-factorization-systems/reflective-subuniverses.lagda.md

   where

   has-all-localizations-is-reflective-subuniverse :
-    (A : UU l1) → subuniverse-localization P A
+    (A : UU l1) → localization-subuniverse P A
   pr1 (has-all-localizations-is-reflective-subuniverse A) =
     operator-is-reflective-subuniverse P is-reflective-P A pr1 (pr2 (has-all-localizations-is-reflective-subuniverse A)) =